KC-7/ai-art-site/README.md

 - Set up account / login
 - Select suitable domain name and purchase (for reference, this domain cost about 3 euro)
--

 **On Heroku:**

-- Link to the custom domain etc etc
+- Link to the custom domain etc
 - Set up authorisation token

 **On Gitpod:**